Exact equality of the MSEs for two types of nonlinear adaptive systems: Saturation and dead-zone types: Analysis

 We introduce time $t$ defined by

 and use it to represent the adaptive process.
 Then, $t$ transitions to a continuous variable since the limit $N\rightarrow \infty$ is considered.
-This approach is consistent with the methods used in the statistical-mechanical analysis of online learning\cite{Engel2001}.
+This approach is consistent with the statistical-mechanical methods for online learning\cite{Engel2001}.

 If the adaptive filter is updated $N\mathrm{d}t$ times in an infinitely small time $\mathrm{d}t$, we can obtain $N\mathrm{d}t$ equations as

 Summing all these equations, we obtain

 Therefore, we obtain